 Jake Paul vs AnEsonGib: American YouTuber stops British rival in one

-Jake Paul dropped AnEsonGib twice to secure a first round KO win in the battle of the YouTubers.
+Jake Paul dropped AnEsonGib twice to secure a first-round KO win in the battle of the YouTubers in Miami.

 The social media sensations had traded insults in a fiery build-up to the showdown between the professional debutants but Paul settled their differences in a first-round shootout before demanding a showdown with KSI.